toshimaru/ruby-short_url/README.md

 Ruby implementation for generating Tiny URL.
 The implementation is based on [python-short_url](https://github.com/Alir3z4/python-short_url).

 > A bit-shuffling approach is used to avoid generating consecutive, predictable URLs.
 However, the algorithm is deterministic and will guarantee that no collisions will occur.
+>
+> The URL alphabet is fully customizable and may contain any number of characters.

+> The intended use is that incrementing, consecutive integers will be used as keys to generate the short URLs.
+For example, when creating a new URL, the unique integer ID assigned by a database could be used to generate the URL by using this module.
+Or a simple counter may be used.
+As long as the same integer is not used twice, the same short URL will not be generated twice.

 More detail is [here](https://github.com/Alir3z4/python-short_url#short-url-generator).